 All highlights are now exported as plain text files – one per article or report, or a single file with all highlights across all readings.
 The beauty of highlighting in an application like Skim or Papers is the automatic inclusion of page numbers and other bibliographic information in the exported file.

 Depending on the complexity of the project, I may just export all the notes as one giant text file, print this, and start writing.
 However, in more advanced literature reviews, an extra step is helpful.
 In this case, I export each reading as an individual file and import these into TAMS Analyzer, an excellent open-source Mac application for qualitative text analysis.
 Effective use of TAMS Analyzer is a post in itself, but the documentation is fairly solid.
-(Sadly the application is not 64-bit and hence not compatible with macOS Catalina – but a new version is under development.)

 I then work through my imported highlights, and tag them.
 Usually this will be within 4-5 headings that will naturally emerge from the initial reading: for a recent review of universities and cities, for example, I had the headings ‘leadership’, ‘international’, ‘regional’, ‘urban’ and ‘conclusions’.
 Finally, with a couple of clicks, TAMS Analyzer can generate a table with headings at the top, and all of the highlights below – one box per highlight.
 The source name – drawn from the plain text export of your initial highlights – is appended (usually Author-Year).